VoxeLibre/VoxeLibre/mods/ENTITIES/mobs_mc/gameconfig.md

-# Subgame integration help
+# Game integration help

-This mod has been designed to make subgame integration rather easy.
-Ideally, it should be possible to include this mod verbatim in your subgame, with modifications only done by an external mod.
+This mod has been designed to make game integration rather easy.
+Ideally, it should be possible to include this mod verbatim in your game, with modifications only done by an external mod.

-To integrate this mod in a subgame, you have to do 2 things: Adding the mod, and adding another mod which tells `mobs_mc` which items to use.
+To integrate this mod in a game, you have to do 2 things: Adding the mod, and adding another mod which tells `mobs_mc` which items to use.
 The idea is that `mobs_mc` should work with any items.
 Specifically, these are the steps you need to follow:

 * Add the `mobs_mc` mod and its dependencies
 * Add a mod with name “`mobs_mc_gameconfig`”